Get a free, no obligation personal loan quote with rates as low as 9.99%

 Key Points

-• Dental care can cost Canadians hundreds of dollars a year, which may be out of reach for many.
+• Dental care can cost Canadians thousands of dollars a year, which may be out of reach for many.

-• Those who can’t afford the cost of dental care may turn to dental financing for help.
+• Those who can’t afford the cost of dental care or lack insurance coverage may turn to dental financing for help.

 • Several dental financing options are available, including personal loans, lines of credit, in-house financing, and government-backed financial assistance.